Estimated read time: 12 minutes

 How tight should a head collar be?

 A head collar should fit snugly so that it cannot come off and potentially put your dog in danger.
-If you are attaching your regular lead to the headcollar only, this is doubly important.
+If you are attaching your regular leash to the headcollar only, this is doubly important.

 Can a puppy wear a head collar?